Lixie-Labs/Emotiscope/the_multiplayer_update.md

 ## Farewell, Arduino.

-After over ten years of learning it to it's fullest potential, I've officially left the Arduino Framework behind, opting to use the raw ESP-IDF instead.
+After over ten years of learning it to its fullest potential, I've officially left the Arduino Framework behind, opting to use the raw ESP-IDF instead.
 Most of Emotiscope was written with lower-level IDF functions anyways, but now it's 100%.
 Not only has the FastLED Arduino library left the building, but now PsychicHTTP too!

 ## Harmonic Mode